 Nothing prepares you for living, studying and working abroad like your year out.
 I *really* got to know Spain (and not just the good stuff).
-Like the realities of finding a place to live, making friends, the bureaucracy, how uni over there is totally different.
+I experienced first-hand the realities of finding a place to live, making friends, the bureaucracy, how university in Spain is totally different.

-On my first day I walked into the lecture room - hardly any students there, the lecturer didn’t show up and I discovered that my course involved max 5 hours of in-person tuition a week.
+On my first day I walked into the lecture room - hardly any students there, the lecturer didn’t show up and I discovered that my course involved max 5 hours of in-person tuition a week, and not many Spanish classes at all.
 So I decided to do things my own way: I travelled all around the North and East of Spain before ending up in Madrid via Bilbao.
 I picked places tourists didn’t usually go to like A Coruña, Leon, Oviedo and Burgos.
 I met random people along that route, lived like a local, soaked up so many life experiences and came back to the UK knowing that my take on languages would never be the same again.

-Students who're moving abroad this year have more challenges such as Covid and Brexit but if you love languages, you'll always find a way.”
+Students who're moving abroad this year face more challenges such as Covid and Brexit but if you love languages, you'll always find a way.”